 The Baby Throne holds your baby in a squat position.
 This position allows for the complete and easy elimination of waste from the bowel.
 Notice how the puborectalis muscle constricts the colon in a standing or sitting position, but then it is relaxed in the optimal squat position.
 This applies to babies and adults too.
-When the puborectalis muscle is relaxed, your baby can instinctively and easily empty their bowels.
+When the puborectalis muscle is relaxed, your baby (or an adult) can instinctively and easily empty their bowels.

 Most cases of encopresis are the result of chronic constipation.
 Complete elimination of waste from the bowel is important for your baby's health and comfort.
 The longer the stool remains in the colon the more difficult it is to push out.
 Using the Baby Throne as part of a daily routine supports your baby's health and wellbeing.

 Baby Throne & Potty Training (Toilet Training)

 The Baby Throne was created by Zoe Durbach; mother to her son Hector Knight Durbach.
 When Hector was about 4 months old she noticed that her son showed indications of when he wanted to “go” and that a specific squat position triggered the instinct to “push” and empty the bowels completely.

 She discovered that it was not necessary for Hector to be sitting in dirty diapers on a regular basis - especially when he was 6 months old and started eating solids.
 She also found that it is possible to be finished with diapers (number 1 and 2s!) well before 18 months.
 This is the same age that children were toilet trained before the invention of the disposable diaper over 40 years ago!

 There was (and is) nothing on the market that is suitable to hold babies, or even toddlers, safely in an optimal squat position.
 Zoe Durbach MSc MBA is a scientist and an engineer, but more importantly she is a mother.
-With all of this knowledge, it was easy for Zoe to create the Baby Throne to hold Hector safely in that optimal squat position (and she patented it!).
+With all of this knowledge, it was easy for Zoe to create the Baby Throne.

 Hector Knight Durbach